vtjeng/vtjeng.github.io/_posts/2025-04-04-singapore-recs.md

 ### Payments

-You'll be able to pay with your card almost anywhere; and cash is now only really necessary at places like hawker centres (you could even try e-payments there if you're willing to set it up ...).
-I still recommend cash for convenience; if you know me personally I'm happy to exchange excess Singapore dollars for US dollars.
+You'll be able to pay with your card almost anywhere; and cash is now only really necessary at places like hawker centres (you could even try e-payments with a QR code at hawker centres if you're able to set it up via an app like Grab ...).
+If you happen to end up with Singapore dollars and know me personally I'm happy to exchange them for US dollars.

 ### Getting Around